tumetus/tuomokankaanpaa/public/blog-posts/how-i-converted-my-website-from-wordpress-to-jamstack/index.md

 Secondly I want to have more control over my site.
 I am a web developer so making websites is what I do.
 With Wordpress however I need to first understand how Wordpress works.
 Then figure out how to edit things and then do the editing using php and maybe some templating language.
 To be honest I have only used the Wordpress editor when designing my blog and haven't taken a look under the hood at all.
 So I am not sure how I would go about editing the site and don't really have the interest to find out either.

-I write React a lot when coding other things, it would be easy for me to also write and customise my site using that.
-So having the blog written in React would be ideal since I already know React and it is fast.
+I write React a lot when coding other things and it would be easy for me to also write and customise my site using that.
+So having the blog written in React would be ideal.

 ### Plugins